Status of this Advice Note

 1.1 This Advice Note sets out the procedures for transboundary notification and consultation associated with NSIP applications for development consent under the Planning Act 2008 (as amended) (‘PA2008’).
 The procedures are largely determined through adherence with the EIA Regulations.
 However, the Secretary of State (SoS) also has wider duties in accordance with the Espoo and Aarhus conventions (see sections 2, 6 and 7 of this Advice Note).
 The procedures described in this Advice Note do not affect the individual right of persons to register for and participate in an examination nor do they affect the discretion of the Examining Authority in this regard.

-1.2 If a Proposed Development has the potential to give rise to significant effects on the environment in other EEA State(s), EIA Regulation 32 will apply.
-Regulation 32 sets out the obligations on the SoS to notify and consult other EEA State(s) which need to be considered alongside the statutory timeframes as prescribed by the PA2008.
+1.2 If a Proposed Development has the potential to give rise to significant effects on the environment in EEA State(s), EIA Regulation 32 will apply.
+Regulation 32 sets out the obligations on the SoS to notify and consult EEA State(s) which need to be considered alongside the statutory timeframes as prescribed by the PA2008.

 1.3 This Advice Note addresses the following in relation to transboundary impacts: